Harry Lennon: Southend United

 On 22 June 2018, Lennon signed a permanent deal with Southend United.

 In November 2019, Lennon faced criticism after a video emerged of him with an opposition player in a pub after a defeat in the FA Cup against Dover Athletic, who were two divisions below Southend at the time.
 He was made to train with the youth team and was dropped for Southend's next match.
 In December he suffered a suspected broken leg in a game against Bolton Wanderers.

 Wrexham

 On 22 July 2021, Lennon signed a one-year deal with Wrexham.
 Following defeat in the play-offs, Lennon signed a new one-year contract with the club ahead of the 2022–23 season.

+On 15 May 2023, at the age of 28, Lennon announced that he was retiring from professional football due to injury.